 Back to Launceston

-After six days without showers, we headed back to Launceston for a good wash, to get all the mud out of our clothes and eat a few good meals before we were off to explore the rest of Tasmania.
+After six days without showers, we headed back to Launceston for a good wash, to get all the mud out of our clothes and eat a few tasty meals before we embarked on the rest of our Tasmania holiday.

 Back in the car for a two-hour drive south-east to Coles Bay.
 We spent three days in the Coles Bay/Freycinet area and I wish we’d had time to stay longer and detoured up to the Bay of Fires first.